SOC (Service Organization Controls) audit: preparation and reporting for SOC 1, 2 and 3 audits

-A SOC audit can only be performed by an independent certified public accountant (CPA) or accountancy organisation.
-The CPA organisations that perform SOC audits must adhere to specific professional standards established by the AICPA.
-Members of the AICPA are required to follow specific guidance related to planning, execution and supervision of the audit procedures.
-In addition, member organisations are required to undergo a peer review to ensure that the firm's audits are conducted in accordance with generally accepted auditing standards.
+A SOC audit can only be performed by an independent CPA or accountancy organisation.
+SOC auditors are regulated by the AICPA: they must adhere to specific professional standards established by the AICPA and are required to follow specific guidance related to planning, executing and supervising audit procedures.
+In addition, AICPA members are required to undergo a peer review to ensure their audits are conducted in accordance with generally accepted auditing standards.

-The CPA organisation may employ non-CPA professionals who have relevant information technology and security skills to participate in a SOC audit.
-However, the final report must be reviewed and issued by a CPA.
-This is particularly important if an organisation's auditors plan to rely on the results of service auditor's tests.
+CPA organisations may employ non-CPA professionals with relevant information technology and security skills to participate in preparing for a SOC audit, but the final report must be provided and issued by a CPA.

-A SOC 2 (II) audit reports on a service organisation’s services and controls relevant to security, availability, processing integrity, confidentiality and privacy.
+SOC 2 audit reports provide detailed information on a service organisation’s services and controls that are relevant to security, availability, processing integrity, confidentiality and/or privacy.